We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 DoubtUser Concern

-Reasons Why My iPhone Won't Turn On
+Why is My iPhone Frozen and Won't Turn On?

 • Software Issues: If you have recently updated your iPhone, tried to jailbreak the device, downloaded new apps or changed system settings, then a firmware issue could be the cause.